 Chemistry is all around us.
 Even when we’re doing something simple as breathing we’re creating chemical processes in our body.
 We can’t live without food and water and they are both made out of molecules that are made from atoms.
 Despite the importance of chemistry, the subjects itself is not so popular for children.
 That’s mainly because children are taught from the start that chemistry is a big bad wolf that will devour you as soon as you get closer to it.
-It’s one of the biggest mislead for anyone who’s just starting to get familiar with chemistry.
+It’s one of the biggest misleading lie for anyone who’s just starting to get familiar with chemistry.
 Let’s try to break those stereotypes and answer some questions that can show you that chemistry is not bad, not bad at all.

 - Can chemistry help my child in everyday life?

 Of course, it can!
 Most children are curious, and therefore they are always trying to find answers to different questions, and we all know questions come out of the children’s mouth faster than you can answer them.
 Well, chemistry is a great way to answer many of these questions and to interest your child in chemistry.
-For example, your child wants to know how the cheese is made, or why the leaves changes color in autumn.
-Chemistry can provide answers to all of these questions, so when the child is in chemistry class and there it finds an answer to a question he asked in every day love, his love for chemistry will increase.
+For example, your child wants to know how the cheese is made, or why the leaves change color in autumn.
+Chemistry can provide answers to all of these questions, so when the child is in chemistry class and there it finds an answer to a question he asked in everyday love, his love for chemistry will increase.

 - Can chemistry help with my child’s future?

 More than you maybe realize.
 Career path in chemistry is so wide, you can choose between many different options.
 Chemistry is, in more or less percentage present in almost every type of work you can think of.
-When you have a degree in chemistry you can work for pharmacy industry, food industry, heavy industry, energetics, you name it.
+When you have a degree in chemistry you can work for the pharmacy industry, food industry, heavy industry, energetics, you name it.
 Because of all these things, it’s important to present the child the options that chemistry can provide.
-Chemistry became very popular in the world, and the good chemists are always wanted.
+Chemistry became very popular in the world, and good chemists are always wanted.
 There are so many different options, everyone can find something that suits him best.

 - Is chemistry really that important in everyday life?

-Also, another part where chemistry is very much involved is environment.
+Also, another part where chemistry is very much involved in the environment.
 By knowing the chemical laws you can participate in protecting your environment, and we all know how much is that important, especially nowadays where pollutions get bigger and bigger every day.
 Knowing what substances are harmful and which are helpful you can save your environment and also recover it from any harm that may have been done by others.
-Another great example how you can use your chemistry knowledge and put it to good use.
+Another great example of how you can use your chemistry knowledge and put it to good use.

 Yes, it will.
-And if you’re worried about negative sides, you shouldn’t be, you child can only benefit from chemistry.
-If knowing basic principles of chemistry, your child will be able to recognize most of the harmful substance around us and to protect himself from them.
+And if you’re worried about negative sides, you shouldn’t be, your child can only benefit from chemistry.
+If knowing the basic principles of chemistry, your child will be able to recognize most of the harmful substance around us and to protect himself from them.
 For instance, if knowing that ammonia is harmful and recognizing its scent, the child can go away from its negative effects.

 - Will my child be bored learning chemistry?

 Certainly not.
 Chemistry classes are extremely fun, because, let’s face it, chemistry is fun.
-In chemistry your child can perform all kinds of experiments, individually or in groups.
+In chemistry, your child can perform all kinds of experiments, individually or in groups.
 By doing this the child can fully understand the theory he’s been learning about and to see it in practice.
 It can show him that chemistry is indeed all around and how to take advantage of it and make it easy and fun.
 Every child’s dreams are to perform a big important experiment like creating expanding foam or a volcano!
 But not everything about chemistry is about explosions, you can also make things glow, substances can change their aggregate state and many others.
 These things, besides being fun for the child, improve his learning, but also his thinking, his motoric skills, and the way to manage in different unknown situations.

 In order to all this be possible, it’s very important that the teacher is motivated and that he’s capable to interest the children for chemistry, and not just to teach from books and notes without giving children the chance to perform on their own.